-Due to wintery weather the closure of Winterset Schools, the Iowa Quilt Museum will be closed today, January 11th.
+Due to poor road conditions and the closure of Winterset Schools, the Iowa Quilt Museum will be CLOSED today, Tuesday, January 15th

 Located on the south side of the town square in historic Winterset, Iowa—birthplace of John Wayne, county seat of Madison County, home of the Bridges of Madison County—our unique space occupies a storefront that was for many years a JC Penney local branch.
 The museum offers changing exhibits—three to four per year—of American quilts both vintage and new.